-They include a range of different styles, including Ashtanga.
-Yin, Hatha, Vinyasa Flow, Kundalini and Iyengar without the props.
+They include a range of different styles, including modified Ashtanga.
+Yin, Hatha, Vinyasa Flow, Kundalini and Iyengar with minimum props.

 Whether you are an absolute beginner or an intermediate student, our classes will develop your knowledge and give you a deeply satisfying experience and further insight into yoga.

 At Ibiza Yoga, we place great importance on individual development, and our experienced teachers will ensure that your yoga is practiced safely and relative to your ability.